emuuu/MongoRepository/README.md

         //...
     }
 ```
 For each entity you need a [repository](https://github.com/emuuu/MongoRepository/blob/master/sample/Repositories/IWeatherForecastRepository.cs) which [implements](https://github.com/emuuu/MongoRepository/blob/master/sample/Repositories/WeatherForecastMongoDbRepository.cs) IReadWriteRepository<TEntity, string>.
-It is possible to add your own operations to the repository and of course to override the default operations.
+It is possible to add your own methods to the repository and of course to override the default ones.
 ```
     public interface IWeatherForecastRepository : IReadWriteRepository<WeatherForecast, string>
     {
-      Task<WeatherForecast> GetAllWeatherForecastsWith16Degree();
+      Task<IList<WeatherForecast>> GetAllWeatherForecastsWith16Degree();
     }
 ```
 ```